77991133/CGI-Kivistik/README.md

 ```
 Open browser at http://localhost:5173

 ### Database Seeding (First Run)

-+ +The application requires table data in the database to function correctly.
+The application requires table data in the database to function correctly.

-+1.
-Open frontend/src/components/TableSelector.vue.
+1. Open `frontend/src/components/TableSelector.vue`.
-+2.
-Uncomment the importTables() function call inside the onMounted hook.
-(Line 128)
+2. Uncomment the `importTables()` function call inside the `onMounted` hook (around line 128).
-+3.
-Run the application and open the booking page once.
-This will parse the SVG and populate the database.
+3. Run the application and open the booking page once.
+   This will parse the SVG and populate the database with table data.
-+4.
-Comment importTables() back out to prevent duplicate entries on subsequent reloads.'
+4. After the tables have been imported, comment out `importTables()` again to prevent duplicate entries on subsequent reloads.

 ## Project Reflection